adamseew/rb5-paper/README.md

 # A Low-Cost Energy-Efficient Approach for Long-Term Autonomous Exploration

-This is an early version our long-term autonomous exploration [paper](rb5-paper.pdf).
+This is an early version of our long-term autonomous exploration [paper](rb5-paper.pdf).
 The paper is currently in preparation, it is **not** peer-reviewed.
 Furthermore, <ins>the manuscript is not for distribution</ins>.

 ## Reference